Apologia: The Fullness of Christian Truth

 Cover and let them rest for about 30 minutes in a warm place.
 Beat the remaining egg with a tablespoonful of water and brush over the Ladies.
 Bake 12-15 minutes until golden brown.
 Eat them fresh out of the oven.

-Note that when Lady Day falls on Good Friday, it is transferred to the Monday following Low Sunday (the Sunday after Easter).
-English folk belief is that this coincidence of dates is a bad sign, and that bad luck is sure to follow it.
+Note that when Lady Day falls on Good Friday or during Holy Week, it is transferred to the Monday following Low Sunday (the Sunday after Easter).
+English folk belief is that the coincidence of the date of the Annunciation falling on Good Friday is a bad sign, and that bad luck is sure to follow it.
 The English say, "If Our Lord falls in Our Lady's lap, England will meet with a great mishap."

 See also the Feast of the Visitation (2 July), the Feast of the Assumption (15 August), and the Queenship of Mary (31 May).